aleph-fbk/pqc-kb/content/introduction/FAQ.md

-> [!NOTE]
-> Q: Are we going to need a quantum computer or new quantum hardware in our PCs and phones to use the new algorithms?
+> [!note] Q: Are we going to need a quantum computer or new quantum hardware in our PCs and phones to use the new algorithms?

->
-> A: No.
+> [!tip] A: No.

 You may need _some_ new hardware for dedicated cryptographic processing -- smart cards, secure elements, TPMs, security keys etc. -- but this is mostly because
 - the firmware is designed to not be updatable over-the-air for security reasons,
 - the hardware implements specific algorithms for efficiency,
 - the hardware was not designed to cope with specific requirements, such as there not being enough RAM to store the new, larger keys.

-> [!WARNING]
+> [!warning]
 > You **will** need to keep your software updated with the latest patches -- but you're doing that already, right?
 >
 > ...
 Right?